I'm Honey!

 13 SURPRISING FACTS ABOUT GRANDPARENTS

-I remember …
+Facts About Grandparents, I remember …

 In Michigan City, Indiana, on Lake Michigan, there is a white-framed house with green shutters and a white picket fence.
 It is my grandmother and grandfather’s family beach home.
 I have so many happy memories of that house.
 I think of my grandmother’s laugh, seeing delicious fresh ears of corn simmering in the large pot on top of her stove.
-Of building sandcastles on the water’s shore with my cousins in the summer.
+The hours spent building sandcastles on the water’s shore with my cousins in the summer.
 And waiting for my grandmother to come down to the beach with baskets of food for lunch.

 Our family stayed together because we spent time together.
 My grandmother loved being a grandmother.
 She was the glue that held our family together.